sergei-fomichev/wrkr/README.md

 We will update our progress for each week below.
 The most recent week appears at top, and older progress appears at the bottom.

+## Progress: April 11 - April 17 2016

+### Mobile + Smartwatch App

+ - moved API to mobile-only since wear doesn't have on-board wifi
+ - moved data classification logic to wear
+ - added retry timer to WristTrackingService if watch and phone are disconnected: will retry every 5 minutes to send notification
+ - added karma score to user profile
+ - fixed the wear accelerometer data collecting service from being killed
+   - the system was killing my service after 18-20 minutes of being alive, so a combination of the following fixed this:
+      - mobile and wear service return START_STICKY in onStartCommand to request being rescheduled
+      - mobile and wear service both use persistent notifications - mobile side needs to keep the API communication ready for when the wear sends a message that the user needs an exercise, and wear needs to keep recording data and classifying
+      - wear service reregisters the accelerometer listener every 30 seconds
+      - wear service holds a partial wakelock
+      - receiver that starts the wear service also starts an AlarmManager that reschedules the service every 60 seconds.
+Service has logic to avoid re-initializing components if it was already up.
+That way if the system kills my service, it'll be back up and running again in < 60 seconds.

+### Web + Leap Motion

+ -

 ## Progress: March 30 - April 10 2016

 ### Mobile + Smartwatch App